xicodomingues/francinette/README.md

 #### This test that you put up is incorrect!

-Well, you can change it yourself and create a pull request, or you can contact me so we can change it together and be friends 😜
+Well, you can change it yourself and create a pull request, or you can contact me indicating for what exercise which test fails, and a description of what you think is wrong